Illumina/SpliceAI/README.md

-SpliceAI: A deep learning-based tool to identify splice variants
+# SpliceAI: A deep learning-based tool to evaluate the splice-altering potential of variants
-===

 ## Table of contents